oracle/rwloadsim/docs/SCRIPTING.md

 Many programming languages that also serve as scripting languages do have the ability to interact with the Oracle database.
-One example of this is python that via the python-oracledb interface can combine SQL with procedure logic.
+One example of this is python that via the python-oracledb interface can combine SQL with procedural logic.
 To use this, however, you need to learn the python programming language and the ability to call SQL is an add on rather than an integrated part of the language.